Capillary/ecom-api-document/source/includes/_product.md

-sku | string | SKU of the item for which you want to add images images | json obj | Image details to be attached based on the variant property and value filename | string  | Name of the image file sequence| int | Sequence rank of the image.
-1 appears 1st. deepzoom | string | .xml file regarding the zooming effects on mouse hover or product clicks zoom | string | The large image that you need to show when clicked on the product ((supported formats: .png, jpg,jpeg, .svc, and .gif)) smallimage | string | The small image that appears on the product quick view - showcase (supported formats: .png, jpg,jpeg,.svc, and .gif) thumbnail | string | Thumbnails of the product images that appears on the product view page (supported formats: .png, jpg,jpeg,.svc, and .gif) alttext | string | The alt text that needs to appear on mouse hover for the image (filename) viewport | enum | The view angle of the current image.
+sku | string | SKU of the item for which you want to add images images | json obj | Image details to be attached based on the variant property and value filename | string  | Name of the image file deepzoom | string | .xml file regarding the zooming effects on mouse hover or product clicks zoom | string | The large image that you need to show when clicked on the product ((supported formats: .png, jpg,jpeg, .svc, and .gif)) smallimage | string | The small image that appears on the product quick view - showcase (supported formats: .png, jpg,jpeg,.svc, and .gif) thumbnail | string | Thumbnails of the product images that appears on the product view page (supported formats: .png, jpg,jpeg,.svc, and .gif) alttext | string | The alternative text or mouse hover text for the image viewport | enum | The view angle of the current image.
 Values: Front, Back, Left, Right, Bottom swatchimages  | obj | Represents the property values of the variant product - illustration of accurate representation of color, pattern or texture variantproperty | enum | Property name of the current variant.
 Property names as defined for the merchant